-The highest levels of ACE2 are found at the luminal surface of the enterocytes, the differentiated epithelial cells in the small intestine, lower levels in the crypt cells and in the colon (Liang et al, 2020; Hashimoto et al., 2012, Fairweather et al. 2012; Kowalcuk et al. 2008).
+The highest levels of ACE2 are found at the luminal surface of the enterocytes, the differentiated epithelial cells in the small intestine, lower levels in the crypt cells and in the colon (Liang et al, 2020; Hashimoto et al., 2012; Fairweather et al. 2012; Kowalcuk et al. 2008).

-How it is Measured or DetectedIn vitro methods supporting interaction between ACE2 and SARS-CoV-2 spike protein
+In vitro methods supporting interaction between ACE2 and SARS-CoV-2 spike protein